 Universally admired for their durability, functionality, and overall uniqueness, tents can offer a plethora of playful design options to any outdoor wedding space.
-Whether white, clear or colorful, these resilient structures make for a stylish addition to cocktail hour, an outdoor ceremony, or al fresco reception.
-With significant aspects of a tent often overlooked—like creating a solid surface and foundation, as well as allocating plenty of space for rentals and entertainment—we sought out the industry’s top planners, florists, and rental experts to classify what’s necessary when constructing a tented area.
+Whether white, clear, or colorful, these resilient structures make for a stylish addition to your cocktail hour, outdoor ceremony, or alfresco reception.

-What are some of the innovative ways you can embrace the uniqueness of a tented structure?
-Our experts recommend turning unsightly metal poles into stunning displays of lush greenery and lofty vines.
-Crafting an inviting tented entry fit for a grand entrance, creating softness with cascading drapery, bringing the outdoors in with live plants and trees, and setting the tone for your post-ceremony design with a collection of ceiling installations are some ideas for modifying your tented space.
-An assortment of whimsical decor, creative lighting, and custom flooring are characteristics that help to distinguish these weather-proof foundations to your wedding.
+You can craft an inviting tented entry fit for a grand entrance, create softness with cascading drapery, bring the outdoors in with live plants and trees, or set the tone for your post-ceremony design with a collection of ceiling installations.
+An assortment of whimsical décor, creative lighting, and custom flooring will help distinguish your wedding canopy or tent from the rest.

-Morgan Childs, founder and creative director of Moana Events, suggests selecting a canopy to allow for plenty of sunlight to permeate throughout your space.
+Morgan Childs, founder and creative director of Modern Elopement, suggests selecting a canopy to allow for plenty of sunlight to permeate throughout your space.
 “The open sides are great for integrating your surroundings into the design of your day while still creating shade with the overhead cover,” says Childs.

 One way to add glamour to the construction of your tent—while eliminating the use of additional rentals—is to integrate soft draping.
-“Instead of chandeliers, use draping to add a special touch to an outdoor tent,” suggests Kaitlyn Hostetler, Event Planner & Director of Marketing for EVOKE.
+“Instead of chandeliers, use draping to add a special touch to an outdoor tent,” suggests Kaitlyn Hostetler, event planner and director of marketing for EVOKE.
 “The depth created by the design generates the perfect ambiance for an elegant outdoor event."

 “A beautifully draped tent creates an intimate space while sheltering guests from the elements,” says Tina Reikes, owner of Bear Flag Farm, who promotes the use of a covered structure for an outdoor ceremony.
 For this wedding, the sides of the tent were left open to allow for a scenic view of the property.